Trigork/persona-fusion-calculator/README.md

 gulp build
 ```

-After that you should have a ready-to-serve distirbution of the tool at the
+After that you should have a ready-to-serve distribution of the tool at the
 `/dist/` folder.

 ## Acknowledgements